StarPlayrX/Virtual-Multi-Mouse/README.md

 Beginning with 1.0.10, at install Batocera.conf is set to be backed up.
 This is safegard incase something happens to this file.
 Virtual Multi-Mouse sets the global index here for EmulationStation and RetroArch to configure.

 Virtual Multi-Mouse natively supports relative usb devices this includes mouse, trackballs and spinners.
 We currently do not support absolute devices which are trackpads, lightguns and touch screens.
-Starting with 1.1.1 be adding official support for absolute devices soon!
-We plan to include a configuration file that allows the user to determine which types of devices they want within their configuration.
-It will be something like mouse=1, lightgun=1, trackpad=0, rel=1, abs=1, etc.
+Starting with 1.1.1 be adding official support for known devices.
+If you'd like to join the effort, please post an isue.
+We plan to include a configuration file that allows the user to determine which types of devices they want combined, and this may include further ways to manage games such as, I want X.zip to have Y.gun, etc, without needing to know its complex name or wavering index.
+The confug something like mouse=1, lightgun=1, touchpad=0.

 Known issue: There is a slow down when combining absolute Apple Magic Trackpads with relative mice.
 For now absolute devices are turned off.